imliam/liamhammett.com/content/articles/how-to-create-full-width-containers-in-css.md

 If you want a recap of the final styles, ready to copy + paste into your own project, you can find them below:

 For TailwindCSS, find the styles below.
-You might even consider using Matt Anderson's [tailwind-container-break-out](https://github.com/LucidNinja/tailwind-container-break-out) plugin to get some classes for this.
+You might even consider using Matt Anderson's [tailwind-container-break-out](https://github.com/LucidNinja/tailwind-container-break-out) plugin to get some prebuilt utility classes for this.

 ```html
 <div class="